roo-nju/starter-hugo-academic/content/publication/example/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

-abstract: CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)
+abstract: "CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)"

 # Summary.
 An optional shortened abstract.
-summary: CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)
+summary: "CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)"

 tags: []